 Sheila has lived in Vista Las Palmas since 1959.
 She helped form the Vista Las Palmas Neighborhood Organization in 2005 and has always made it her priority.
 Sheila has a good working relationship with the city department heads and they listen to what the VLPNO has to say.
 She sits on several committees and chair sthe One-PS Ecology Committee which speaks to issues that affect all of Palm Springs.
 Sheila wants to see Vista Las Palmas continue to preserve our iconic architecture and be a standard bearer for other neighborhoods in our city.

 In 2011, Kermit drove into Palm Springs for the first time and immediately knew this was where he and his partner were meant to be.
 Vista Las Palmas was their dream neighborhood and in 2012, they were lucky enough to find a home there with amazing views.
 Over the course of the following season, they worked with Howard and Kevin of H3K to renovate their own mid-century paradise.
 For 6 years they frequently flew in from New York City.
-Last year, Kermit and his partner were lucky enough to move to Palm Springs as full-timers.
+In 2018, Kermit and his partner were lucky enough to move to Palm Springs as full-timers.

 Kermit was born in Puerto Rico, raised in Guatemala and spent 30 years enjoying life and building a great career at Macys in New York City.
 Kermit is a Logistics Professional with a history of optimizing the supply chain for the retail industry.